 With the right policies and leadership, the Southeast can grow EV manufacturing that will spur economical development and create more jobs.

-We applaud the efforts of both Senators Ossoff and Warnock for their leadership in preserving clean energy jobs in Georgia, and showing how the Southeast can be a leader in the transition to a clean energy economy.
+We applaud the efforts of both Senators Ossoff and Warnock for their leadership in preserving clean transportation jobs like these in Georgia, and showing how the Southeast can be a leader in the transition to a clean energy economy.